Royal Lao Army Airborne: Early civil war operations 1960–1964

 During February and March, 12e BP remained at Luang Prabang, 3e BP operated north of Vientiane, and 11er BP was kept at Tha Tom, where almost 100 paratroopers from 12e BP were dropped as reinforcements on 4 February.
 In addition, a new 55e BP had been raised at Seno, with elements of the battalion sent to Paksane.
 On 5 April, one company from the reconstituted 1er BP was dropped over Muong Kassy to trap a Neutralist contingent fighting along Route 13, the main paved road linking Vientiane with Luang Prabang; the remainder of the battalion was heli-lifted into the vicinity later that day.
 However, after ANL reinforcements failed to arrive, 1er BP was forced to evacuate on foot to Luang Prabang on 14 April.
 On 24 April, all airborne formations were gathered under a new regimental-sized Airborne Mobile Group 15 (Groupement Mobile 15 Aeroportée – GM 15) at Seno.
 During May, the understrength 3e BP and 12e BP were absorbed into 55e BP, leaving only 1er, 11er, and 55e BP in GM 15.
 For the remainder of 1961, GM 15 carried out small-scale sweeps north and east of Savannakhet.

 By May 1961 a ceasefire was signed and hostilities dropped off.
 The Laotian army, renamed the Royal Lao Army (RLA) in September of that year, concentrated on small-scale sweeps until heavy fighting broke out again in February 1962 when the Pathet Lao began exerting heavy pressure on the north-western garrison at Luang Namtha.
 On 12 February, during the Battle of Luang Namtha, 1er BP was withdrawn from its static defense positions east of Savannakhet and parachuted into the town.
 As enemy pressure built around Luang Namtha, 55e BP and their assigned U.S. Special Forces (USSF) White Star Mobile Training Team advisors were dropped in on 27 March, followed by 11er BP on 16 April.
 After weeks of heavy enemy pressure during April, 1er BP began advancing towards the nearby enemy-held town of Muong Sing on 3 May.
 The battalion was smashed, sending the paratroopers fleeing back to Luang Namtha and on 5 May the garrison began to collapse, precipitating a mass exodus; over 2,000 RLA troops headed for the Thai border, many not stopping until they had crossed the Mekong River into Thailand.
 Only 55e BP offered any resistance, losing half of its strength in the process.
 Badly mauled, GM 15 was not reconstituted at Seno until 25 April.
-The Laotian paratroopers spent the rest of 1962 replacing their losses, and in the beginning of the following year, a revigorated 55e BP was sent on small-scale clearing operations in Military Region 5 (Pakse).
+The Laotian paratroopers spent the rest of 1962 replacing their losses, and in the beginning of the following year, a revigorated 55e BP was sent on small-scale clearing operations in Military Region 5 (MR 5) (Pakse).